keithalewis/papers/um_slides.md

 ## Derivative Securities

-* A _derivative security_ is a contract between two parties.
+* A _derivative security_ is a contract between a _buyer_ and a _seller_.

+* The buyer decides to accept what the seller offers.

-* _I will give you this on these dates if you will give me that on those dates._
+* _The buyer will pay this on these dates and receive that on those dates from the seller._

 * Derivatives must have existed since before recorded history.